sydist/stormfest/README.md

 # Stormfest (Fabric Mod)
 Stormfest is a mod that adds an **Enchanted Music Disc** dropped from Charged Creepers when killed by Skeleton arrows.

-Upon playing said disc; a thunderstorm will begin, using up the disc's mystical powers.
+Upon playing the disc; a thunderstorm will begin, using up the disc's mystical powers.
-After that, the disc can be played normally.
+Afterwards, the disc can be played normally like any other.

 <br>